Introduction

 1. Peace Lily

-Peace lilies are known for their elegant white blooms and glossy green leaves, bringing a sense of tranquility to any room.
-Their white flowers, resembling a calla lily, make them a timeless choice for minimalist decor.
+Peace lilies are elegant white blooms and shiny green leaves, calming and beautiful in any room.
+Their white flowers, like a calla lily, make them a classic favorite for simple decor.

-Care Requirements: Peace lilies prefer indirect sunlight and thrive in moist, well-draining soil.
-Water once a week, or when the top inch of soil feels dry.
+Care Requirements: Allow peace lilies to sit in indirect sunlight and thrive in moist, well-draining soil.
+Water them once a week or when the top inch of soil feels dry.

 2. Anthurium

-With its striking waxy flowers and heart-shaped leaves, the Anthurium is a bold statement plant.
-Its vibrant blooms come in red, pink, white, and purple, adding a pop of color to your interiors.
+Anthurium has very striking waxy flowers with heart-shaped leaves, making it a bold statement plant.
+Its flowers are vibrant and in red, pink, white, and purple hues, thus giving a burst of color inside.

 Care Requirements: Keep in bright, indirect light and water when the top layer of soil is dry, around once or twice a week.
-Avoid overwatering to prevent root rot.
+Never overwater in case of root rot.

 3. Orchids